nozomiyamada/twitter_analysis/README.md

 ## CLI commands of `twint`

 - `twint -u username` - Scrape all the Tweets of a user (doesn't include retweets but includes replies).
+- `twint -s pineapple` - Collect every Tweet containing pineapple from everyone's Tweets.
 - `twint -u username -s pineapple` - Scrape all Tweets from the user's timeline containing pineapple.
-- `twint -s pineapple` - Collect every Tweet containing pineapple from everyone's Tweets.
 - `twint -u username --year 2014` - Collect Tweets that were tweeted before 2014.
 - `twint -u username --since "2015-12-20 20:30:15"` - Collect Tweets that were tweeted since 2015-12-20 20:30:15.
 - `twint -u username --since 2015-12-20` - Collect Tweets that were tweeted since 2015-12-20 00:00:00.
-- `twint -u username -o file.txt` - Scrape Tweets and save to file.txt.
 - `twint -u username -o file.csv --csv` - Scrape Tweets and save as a csv file.
 - `twint -u username -o file.json --json` - Scrape Tweets and save as a json file.